 - multiply and divide whole numbers and those involving decimals by 10, 100 and 1,000

 - solve problems involving multiplication and division.

-- solve problems involving converting between units of time
+- solve problems involving a combination of methods

 What can parents do to support learning at home?

 - Ensure children are secure with their times table knowledge up to 12x12.
 This supports understanding in so many areas of maths.

 - Practise quick recall of number bonds to 10, 20 and 100 - the more confident they are with this, the better!